acend/quarkus-techlab/content/en/docs/01.0/17_cdi.md

 This example defines a `DummyService` bean.
 The annotation `@ApplicationScoped` tells the container to create a single bean instance for the application and will be used by all other beans that inject `DummyService`.

 The CDI process of matching beans to injection points is type-safe.
 Each bean defines set of bean types.
 In our example the defined `DummyService` has two types: `DummyService` and `java.lang.Object`.
 Exactly one bean must be assignable to the injection point, otherwise your build will fail with an `UnsatisfiedResolutionException` when none are assignable and with `AmbiguousResolutionException` when multiple are assignable.
-You can use the `javax.enterprise.inject.Instance` to resolve ambiguities at runtime and iterate over all beans implementing a given type:
+You can use the `jakarta.enterprise.inject.Instance` to resolve ambiguities at runtime and iterate over all beans implementing a given type:

 ```java